ayeganov/reachy_mini/docs/SDK/python-sdk.md

 ## Sensors & Media

 ### Camera 📷
-Get raw frames (OpenCV format) or use the GStreamer backend for low latency.
+Get raw frames (Picamera2 or OpenCV format) or use the GStreamer backend for low latency.

 ```python
 import cv2